rryanhydt/todo-app/README.md

-Create ToDo app using HTML CSS and JAVASCRIPT
+Create ToDo List Inspiration Using HTML CSS and JAVASCRIPT